vinuch/lawyer-dash/README.md

 # install dependencies
 $ npm install

+$ npm run dev
 # serve with hot reload at localhost:3000
-$ npm run dev
+# JSON-sever runs locally at localhost:5000 but when in production app gets mock data from db.json

 # build for production and launch server
 $ npm run build